S1E2 - Reclaiming Part 2: Understanding Postpartum's Lasting Impact on Motherhood & Well-being (w/ Vanessa Leveille)

-In this powerful continuation of the "Reclaiming" conversation, Jovia Godfrey and Matrescence Expert Vanessa Leveille dive deeper into the often-misunderstood realities of motherhood and postpartum recovery.
+In this powerful continuation of the "Reclaiming" conversation, Matrescence Expert Vanessa Leveille and I dive deeper into the often-misunderstood realities of motherhood and postpartum recovery.

 Key themes and insights from the conversation include: